-The ATM-Forum recently introduced the Guaranteed Frame Rate (GFR) service category [3].
+The ATM-Forum recently introduced the Guaranteed Frame Rate (GFR) service category [3], which is currently considered to be incorporated into the ATM-forum specification [9].
 This new service category is motivated by several intentions.
 Today most applications are not equipped to select the proper traffic parameters required to establish ATM connections.
 Thus, choosing CBR or VBR service categories will fail either by causing inefficiency by overestimating required resources or not being able to give any QoS guarantees.
 The ABR service category is regarded to be too complex to be implemented in the majority of systems.
 Further, the efficiency of the ABR control loop is reduced by increasing distance of source and destination.

 Transferring data traffic with the best-effort service category UBR would avoid the problem of estimating traffic descriptors, but will also give no QoS guarantees at all.
 Worse, the throughput seen at higher protocol layers is severely reduced.
-Most of todays applications utilize the Transmission Control Protocol (TCP) for transferring data in frame based structures.
+Most of todays applications utilize the Transmission Control Protocol/Internet Protocol (TCP/IP) for transferring data in frame based structures.
 When transmitting these frames over an ATM network the data is fragmented into cells.
 The loss of a single cell will cause an irrecoverable damage to the whole frame and induce retransmission.
 To cope with these problems, the GFR service category provides the user with a Minimum Cell Rate (MCR) guarantee under the assumption of a given Maximum Frame Size (MFS) and Maximum Burst Size (MBS).
 The user is allowed to send traffic in excess of the negotiated parameters, but this traffic will only be delivered within the limits of available resources.